aviz85/school_manage/docs/user_stories.md

 5. **View Overall Academic Performance**
    - As a student, I want to view my overall GPA and academic standing, so that I can understand my overall performance.

+## Messaging System User Stories

+1. **Send Private Messages**
+   - As a user (admin, teacher, or student), I want to send private messages to other users in the system, so that I can communicate directly with individuals.

+2. **View and Manage Inbox**
+   - As a user, I want to view my inbox and read messages I've received, so that I can stay informed about communications within the system.

+3. **Reply to Messages**
+   - As a user, I want to reply to messages I've received, so that I can engage in two-way communication with other users.

+4. **Delete Messages**
+   - As a user, I want to delete messages from my inbox, so that I can manage my message storage and remove unnecessary communications.

+5. **Search Messages**
+   - As a user, I want to search through my messages, so that I can quickly find specific communications when needed.

+6. **Receive Notifications**
+   - As a user, I want to receive notifications for new messages, so that I can stay up-to-date with communications in real-time.

+7. **Manage Message Settings**
+   - As a user, I want to manage my message settings (e.g., email notifications), so that I can customize my messaging experience according to my preferences.